brightspot/react-examples/restification/README.md

 ## What you will learn

-1. How to use Brightspot to create REST Mapping API Endpoints
+1. How to use Brightspot to create REST Mapping API Endpoints along with a potential use case
 2. How to still use the GraphQL schema for type generation at build time and runtime without exposing the endpoint to the public

 ## Running the example application